rapjul/dude/docs/advanced/04_url_pattern_matching.md

 # URL Pattern Matching

 In order to make a handler function to run on specific websites, a `url` pattern parameter can be passed to `@select()` decorator.
 The `url_match` parameter should be valid Unix shell-style wildcards (see https://docs.python.org/3/library/fnmatch.html) or custom function that returns a boolean.
 The example below will only run if the URL of the current page matches `*.com/*`.

 === "Python"

     ```python
-    from dude import select
+    from dude_pyto import select

     @select(css=".title", url_match="*.com/*")
     def result_title(element):
         return {"title": element.text_content()}